jen-tang/pixel_tracker/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create categories to label my expenses with
+3. as a user, I can sort my expenses by category
 4. as a user, I can view all of my expenses in a single list
 5. as a user, I can add expenses under each category
 6. as a user, I can visualize expenses weekly/monthly in total or by category